Rupanshu-Kapoor/Face-Mask-Detection/README.md

 ## Contact
-For any questions or inquiries, please contact:
+For any questions or inquiries, please contact me on: rupanshukapoor@outlook.com

-Name: Rupanshu Kapoor
-Email: rupanshukapoor@outlook.com